 Physical & Mental Benefits

 When you look at the physical practice of Yin it can be obvious why it is beneficial physically.
 Your overall flexibility with improve, giving your muscles and joints increased range of motion.
 What most don’t think about is what is happening at a cellular level.
 Yin can be difficult; you are laying in postures for a longer period of time allowing the body to release slowly at it’s own pace.
 With that comes breath-work.
-When you are focused on your breathing, you are shifting your body into a parasympathetic state, decreasing stress levels.
+When you are focused on your breathing, you are shifting your body into a parasympathetic state, decreasing cortisol levels, your stress hormone.

 The wave of Yin in the mind typically goes like this, ” I can hold this position.”